-It is necessary to reinstall the instrument serial number if the A16 test set motherboard is replaced.
+It is necessary to reinstall the instrument serial number if the test set motherboard is replaced.

 IMPORTANT Use extreme care when entering the serial number, as only one attempt is allowed.
-0 e a serial number, select Change Seria l from the Option Enable menu bar (see

-- 1. To change a serial number, select Change Serial from the Option Enable menu bar (see Figure B-1).
+- 1. To change a serial number, select Change Serial from the Option Enable menu bar (see Figure 8-5 on page 8-15).
 The current serial number is displayed.
 If no serial number has previously been entered, the word "NONE" will be displayed. - 2.
-Type the new serial number into the space provided, click Serial. - NOTE To change an incorrect serial number, a clear-code password is required.
+VERY CAREFULLY, type the new serial number into the space provided and then click Change. - 3.
+If an error is made in entering the serial number, obtain a clear code from Agilent, enter the clear code in the space provided, and then click Clear.
+The correct serial number can then be entered.

+NOTE To change an incorrect serial number, a clear-code password is required.
 Contact Agilent to obtain the clear-code.
 Refer to "Contacting Agilent" on page 2-12.

-C Firmware Upgrades
+Firmware Upgrades